How to Search For the Name Behind An Ancestor’s Initial

 Clue web for G Winfield Underwood.
 Do you see any potential naming patterns?

 Look at the clue web I’ve created.
-On this clue web, we can see the names of a daughter and two sons for Winfield and Rhoda.
+We can see the names of a daughter and two sons for Winfield and Rhoda on this clue web.
 Do you see any patterns?

 Notice that the second son has the middle name, Winfield.
 Does that mean the family liked to pass on family names?

 Look at the first son.
 General is a first name, not a title.
 Is it possible that the G for Winfield is General, like his son General Logan, who incidentally preferred using the name Logan?

 I can’t say one way or another without talking with family members.
 So what should we do next?